sammothxc/ht-tools-suite/README.md

 Tool for reporting explicit accounts on instagram under the 'Nudity or Sexual Activity' category.

 # Setup
-Tested on Linux and Mac, theoretically works on Windows but making python work is all up to you.
+Tested on Linux and Mac, theoretically works on Windows.

 ## Dependencies
 Linux and Mac: